 TIA: Transient ischemic attack, or TIA, is a brief stroke-like attack that requires immediate medical attention.
 In some, TIA is a warning sign of a future stroke.
 For more information, visit the American Stroke Association.

-Transitional Care: Transitional care is home care for those transitioning home after a hospital stay, injury, procedure, or rehabilitation facility.
-Transitional care can include transportation home and to follow-up appointments, assistance with medication reminders, support for physician-prescribed exercise or diet programs, and other in-home care services.
+Transitional Care: home care for those transitioning home after a hospital stay, injury, procedure or rehabilitation facility.
+Transitional care can include transportation home and to follow up appointments, assistance with medication reminders, support for physician-prescribed exercise or diet programs, and other in-home care services.
 Read more about post-hospital care services available from Comfort Keepers.